siazeroli/leetcode/note.md

 Ex: 82,203

 String
-1. Using toCharArray method in Class String will be helpfull when move or change multiple characters in a string and creating new string with the char array to get new modified string.
+1. Using toCharArray method in Class String will be helpfull when rearrange or change multiple characters in a string and creating new string with the char array to get new modified string.
-Ex: 345
+Ex: 242, 345